-In C++, functions are reusable blocks of code that perform specific tasks and can be invoked from other places in the program.
+In C++, functions are reusable code blocks that perform specific tasks and can be invoked from other places in the program.

-Functions allow us to divide the code into more manageable fragments (this enables us to create more reusable code and improve the readability and maintainability of the program).
+Functions allow us to break the code into more manageable chunks (this allows us to create more reusable code and improve the readability and maintainability of the program).

 If you want to learn more about Functions